 City of Moulay Idriss Zerhoun

 This small town occupies a picturesque position and is divided into two main districts: Khiber and Tazga.
 On the space that separates them is the marabout of Moulay Idriss, descendant of the prophet by his grandson El Hassan.
 He succeeded in escaping from the Abbasids whom his family fiercely opposed by contesting their accession to power.
 Refugee in Morocco, Moulay Idriss manages to obtain the adhesion of the Amazigh.
-All the important tribes of the country follow each other to make him allegory.
+All the important tribes of the country follow each other to make him allegiance.
 The Abbasids, worried by his success, ended by assassinating him.
 The zaouia of Moulay Idriss is at the origin of the sanctity of Zerhoune.
 That is why it is the first destination for every new king after his accession to the throne.
 The city is home to a one-month-old large moussem (late August-late September) commemorating the anniversary of the founder of the first Muslim dynasty in Morocco.
-It is a spiritual festival that attracts pilgrims from different parts of the country and ensures cultural animation (song, dance, parade of brotherhoods, offerings, sacrifices, fantasia, prayer, litanies …) ..) and tourist (influx of a considerable number of Moroccan and foreign tourists) of this small town.
+It is a spiritual festival that attracts pilgrims from different parts of the country and ensures cultural animation (song, dance, parade of brotherhoods, offerings, sacrifices, fantasia, prayer, litanies …), economic activities (commerce, transportation) and touristic flow (influx of a considerable number of Moroccan and foreign tourists) in this small town.
 The city has a very important material and immaterial heritage:

 El hamma, Roman basin, mausoleum of Moulay Idriss, mausoleum of his freedman Rached and his barber Moulay Abdellah El Hajjam buried in Khiber, public fountains, aqueduct, Sentissi minaret, traditional houses, mosques, marabouts, panoramic views of the medina and Volubilis, ancestral know-how (gastronomy, prefabric pottery, embroidery, woolen clothes …)